Ballroom Dancing = Partnership

 The Foxtrot was introduced in Europe just before World War.

-From its origin, the Foxtrot was a passionate dance with sequences of slow and quick movements.
+From its origin, the Foxtrot was a passionate dance with slow and quick movements.
 They say the name comes from a musical dancer Harry Fox.
 However, the European dance teachers were not enthusiastic about the “wild” character of the Foxtrot.
 And started to polish it more.
 Between 1922 and 1929, Frank Ford, with whom Josephine Bradley gave demonstrations, developed the Slow Foxtrot’s basic movements.

 With his interpretation, he won the 1927 “Star Championships” with partner Molly Spain.
 Today’s competitors still use many of the figures they danced.
 The most difficult ballroom dance, Foxtrot, is beautiful and graceful and requires control and style.
 Some famous singers and Big-Band music make it a trendy dance to learn.